thesephist/revery/README.md

 ![Revery's browser extension and web interface running on an iPad and a laptop](static/img/revery-devices.png)

 Unlike most of my side projects, because of the size of data and amount of computational work Revery requires, its backend is written in Go.
-Both clients -- the web app and the browser extension -- are buitl with [Torus](https://github.com/thesephist/torus).
+Both clients -- the web app and the browser extension -- are built with [Torus](https://github.com/thesephist/torus).

 Although it works well enough for me to use it every day, Revery is more of a proof-of-concept prototype than a finished product.
 I wanted to demonstrate that a tool like this could be built for personal use on top of personal productivity tools like notes and bookmarks, and experience what it would feel like to browse the web and write with such a tool.